MetaMask/metamask-docs/snaps/reference/permissions.md

-This permission allows the Snap to export the [`onInstall`](../reference/exports.md#oninstall) and [`onUpdate`](../reference/exports.md#onupdate) methods, which will be called by MetaMask after a successful install or update, respectively.
+This permission allows the Snap to export the [`onInstall`](../reference/exports.md#oninstall) and [`onUpdate`](../reference/exports.md#onupdate) methods, which MetaMask calls after a successful installation or update, respectively.

 Specify this permission in the manifest file as follows: